- The Gift That Keeps on Giving

 Joop Rubens: What prompted you to make a gift to the UC Santa Cruz Library?

-Alec & Claudia: Just as much as we see the Cowell Hay Barn as the moral hub of the campus, we think of the2275 University Library as the academic hub.
+Alec & Claudia: Just as much as we see the Cowell Hay Barn as the moral hub of the campus, we think of the University Library as the academic hub.
 Campus life evolves around the Library.
 And with Elizabeth’s leadership and vision, we are talking about much more than just a facility.
 Elizabeth opened our eyes to what a library could be: A place where we find answers, where you can collaborate with others or choose to study.
 A collision space, where people come together, find access to learning resources, and create solutions.
 It is also where you can see, touch, and feel historic objects, literature, photographs.
 Which leads us to Special Collections.
 We had a particular interest in Special Collections and wanted to help uncork the hidden treasures on campus.

 JR: Why Special Collections?